iwakura-enterprises/kirara/README.md

 Powerful yet simple RESTful API wrapper library for Java.
 Worry not about wrapping any RESTful API with boilerplate code, with guidance Kirara will do it for you.

-> Disclaimer: The library name is not related to any character in any game or media.
+> Disclaimer: The library name and design is not related to any character in any game or media.

 ## Project structure
 - `kirara-core`: The core library that provides the RESTful API wrapping functionality.